Blackmonkey2o/Integration-Strategy-Evaluation-prototype/README.md

 This is Python-based GUI prototype for evaluating IS integration strategies in the context of M&amp;A.
 ## Features
 - User-friendly interface built with Tkinter
-- Supports evaluation of up to 4 strategies
+- Supports evaluation of up to 4 type of strategies
 - Customizable criteria weights
 - Visualization of results using Matplotlib
-- Export results to CSV

 ## Technologies Used
 - Python